MileHacker Logo

 • Ethical Shopping Guidelines: Support local artisans directly.
 Choose sustainable materials.
 Avoid illegal items (endangered species, protected resources).

-• Reasonable Prices: Pay the asking price, especially from artisans.
+• Reasonable Prices: Pay for the asking price, notably from artisans.
 Aggressive haggling is not customary.